 Take note that your business information must be consistent across the web, i.e., everywhere that you publish your business information online.
-If your NAP details (name, address, and phone number) are inconsistent, your business will not show up on Google Maps and you will have trouble getting your GBP verified.
+If your NAP details (name, address, and phone number) are consistent, your business will not appear on Google Maps, and you will need help verifying your GBP.

 - Enter the complete and exact address for your business location.

-- If you don’t serve customers at your business address, leave the address field blank.
+- Leave the address field blank if you don’t serve customers at your business address.

 - If you change your address after you request a verification letter, you must verify your business again.